Domains and Event Structures for Fusions: Related Characterisations

+As an example, the connected {\esabbr} of our running example (see Fig.~\ref{fi:running}), corresponds to the prime {\esabbr} with equivalence in {Fig.~\ref{fi:running-pes-equivalence:a}}, where we have two distinct copies of event $c$, namely $c_a \sim c_b$, corresponding to the possibile minimal enablings.
+Graphically, causality is represented by a straight directed line.
+The corresponding domain of configurations is depicted in {Fig.~\ref{fi:running-pes-equivalence:b}}.
+Note that $C=\{ a, b, c_a\}$ is not a configuration despite the fact that it is {downward} closed, since it is not $\sim$-saturated: event $c_b$ is missing, but its causes {$\{b\}$} are in $C$.

-Our definition of {\eseqabbr} morphism is similar to that in~\cite{win2017}.
-Concerning configuration, while~\cite{win2017} identifies unambiguous configurations where there is a unique representative for each equivalence class, here instead we saturate including \emph{all} equivalent events that are not in conflict.
+Our definition of {\eseqabbr} is similar to that in~\cite{win2017,VismeW19}.
+Concerning {configurations}, while~\cite{win2017,VismeW19} identifies unambiguous configurations where there is a unique representative for each equivalence class, here instead we saturate including \emph{all} equivalent events that are not in conflict.

 We finally observe that the constructions above can be ``translated'' into constructions that relate directly {\eseqabbr} and weak prime domains.